-Wright joined the network in November 2000 as a correspondent for ABC News’ Los Angeles bureau.
-Before that, he was a political reporter and a substitute anchor for KRON, then the NBC affiliate in the Bay Area.
-He began his career in public radio as a reporter and anchor at WBUR-Boston and KQED-San Francisco, where he hosted the award-winning statewide broadcast “The California Report.”
-He was also a frequent contributor to NPR nationally.
+Prior to joining the network in November 2000, he was a political reporter and a substitute anchor for KRON, then the NBC affiliate in the Bay Area.
+He began his career in public radio as a reporter and anchor at WBUR-Boston and KQED-San Francisco, where he hosted the statewide broadcast “The California Report.”
+He was also a frequent contributor to NPR.

-Born in Buffalo, Wright graduated magna cum laude from Harvard College and earned a master’s degree at Merton College, Oxford.
-He and his wife, Victoria, live in Washington, DC, with their daughter, Deanna.
+Born in Buffalo, New York, Wright graduated magna cum laude from Harvard and earned a master’s degree at Merton College, Oxford.
+He and his wife live in Manhattan with their 3 daughters and a beloved Belgian sheepdog David adopted in Lebanon.

 © 2014 American Broadcasting Companies, Inc.